Undoubtedly, Americans are getting older.

 In addition, some locations in the country are better than others for buying a medical office building.
 “Sunbelt” states, like Florida, California, and Arizona, which all have mild year-round climates, attract retiring boomers as well as families seeking an active lifestyle.
 Investing in a medical office building in one of these locations is a smart choice.
 In order to learn as much as you can about the location, a market analysis will provide you with the data you need.

-2. Questions About Size
+2. Questions About The Size of The Medical Office Building

 When seeking to purchase an existing medical office building, the size of the facility is another key factor.
 Some key questions to ask regarding size are: